JV/White girls VB

-Continuing from Dr. Rachel Coel’s article last month on concussion updates from the Concussion Summit 2017, Ryan Moore, physical therapist from the Queen's Center for Sports Medicine, reviews exertional therapy as a recovery method from concussions.
+This month, Ryan Moore, Physical Therapist with the Queen’s Center for Sports Medicine, discusses exertional therapy as a recovery method from concussions.
 Exertional therapy is currently a growing body of knowledge and was a topic of discussion during the summit.

 With more than 1,000 cases of high school athletics-related concussions in the 2014-2015 school year, parents of Hawaii's student athletes not only need to know the warning signs to watch for, but which sports have the highest risk of sustaining a concussion.
 Ross Oshiro, Certified Athletic Trainer and Licensed Massage Therapist, discusses concussions in Hawaii high school sports and warning signs to watch for if you suspect a concussion has occurred.

 Back injuries can be frustrating for the athlete.
 Treatment for the back pain can vary, depending on the diagnosis, which ranges from herniated discs to compression fractures.
 In this month's Stay in the Game, Physical Therapist, Ryan Moore, talks about the most common type of back pain among athletes - the muscle strain.